-Week 8 Planning and Teaching - two courses (if applicable) (Week 4 of your teaching)

-Continue teaching your plans in all science courses - not more than two.
+Week 8 Planning and Teaching - two courses (if applicable) (Week 4 of your teaching) March 2-8 (Midsemester is March 5, 2015) Continue teaching your plans in all science courses - not more than two.
 Your teacher should observe and assist you this week in your new second course (if applicable).
 Continue to make daily modifications as needed.
 Take time to daily meet with your teacher to discuss your teaching and make any necessary modifications of your plans.